ddsol/mp3-duration/README.md

 ### Return value

-`mp3Duration` returns a Promise that resolves to the duration of the mp3 in `ms` or rejects with some error.
+`mp3Duration` returns a Promise that resolves to the duration of the mp3 in `seconds` or rejects with some error.

 ## License